 Truly one-of-a-kind museums

 Explore a water tower or a floating wash house turned into museums, discover a cave full of mechanical instruments, stroll through a cabinet of curiosities...
-The Pays de la Loire region is home to truly amazing points of cultural interest!
+Atlantic Loire Valley is home to truly amazing points of cultural interest!

 Le Musée de la musique mécanique (The Museum of Mechanical Musical Instruments), Dollon (72)